Money

 If you are paid at an hourly rate — i.e. not on a salary — you can use our Pay Calculator just as you would for other forms of income.
 Simply adjust the Pay Frequency settings from Annually to Monthly or Weekly to match the frequency of payments from your employer, and you can see details about your pay for each specified pay period.

 Yes.
-Our Pay Calculator can be used to calculate taxable income and income tax for the previous tax year, currently from 2023-2024 to the most recent tax year, 2024-2025.
+Our Pay Calculator can be used to calculate taxable income and income tax for the previous tax years, currently from 2023-2024 and 2024-2025 to the most recent tax year, 2025-2026.
 Simply select the appropriate tax year you wish to include from our Pay Calculator menu when entering in your income details.

 Our Pay Calculator can help you calculate the amount of tax you will be paying based on your annual salary, versus the actual amount you will be required to pay at the end of the year.